shmuhammad2004/africanlp2022/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "AfricaNLP Workshop Strengthening African NLP"
+title = "AfricaNLP 2023 Workshop is [here](https://sites.google.com/view/africanlp2023/home)"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.